ReliSA/CRCE/README.md

         <image-tag>
 ```

-The `--add-host ...` and `-v ...` parameters allow docker to connect to mongoDb running locally (so use the correct IP address instead of the 172.17... above) and to install new bundles (from the provided directory).
-These parameters aren't necessary to run CRCE.
+The `--add-host ...` and `-v ...` parameters allow docker to connect to MongoDB (so use the correct IP address instead of the 172.17... above) and to install new bundles (from the provided directory).
+If MongoDB is running locally on 127.0.0.1, add `--network="host"` to make localhost accessible.

 In both cases the output log should write up some info about dependencies terminated by lines similar to the following: